kailash-patel/kailash-patel/README.md

 ###

-<p align="left">My name is Kailash Patel, and I'm a Tech Entrepreneur and Innovator, from India.</p>
+<p align="left">My name is Kailash Patel, and I'm an AI & ML enthusiast from India.</p>

 ###